frequency-chain/docs/pages/Networks/Troubleshooting.md

 ## Short-term: Switch to a Different Node

 While not all nodes can support all situations, nodes are mostly interchangeable.
-Thus, for basic short-term fixes, even public nodes may be a fix.
+Thus, use of a public node may be short-term fix for some situations.

 ## Common Logs